Search for topics or resources

 Subscribe

-Some of the most common plan records a 401(k) sponsor must retain are itemized below.
-To organize this information, I recommend using three files – a file to store documents that govern plan operation (a “Plan Document File”), a file for participant records (a “Participant File”), and a file for plan year information (a “Plan Year File”).
-This simple three file system should make it easy to access plan records if they are ever needed.
+Below are some of the most common 401(k) plan records that must be retained to meet ERISA standards.
+I recommend employers use three files to organize this information: a file for the plan’s governing documents (a “Plan Document File”), a file for participant records (a “Participant File”), and a file for annual information (a “Annual File”).
+This simple file system should make accessing plan records easy if they are ever needed.

 Plan Document File

-• Plan Documents – adoption agreement, base document, IRS advisory letter, amendments, QDRO policy, and loan policy (if loans are permitted)
+• Plan Documents – adoption agreement, base document, IRS advisory letter, amendments, QDRO policy, and loan policy (if loans are allowed)

 • Corporate Actions – resolutions, agendas, minutes, and documents distributed at meetings